AaryaPakhale/Dynamic-MultiAgent-System-for-Accessing-Research-papers/TASK 1/Readme.md

-# Task 1: Classification of Reasearch Papers into Publishable and Non-Publishable
+# Task 1: Classification of Research Papers into Publishable and Non-Publishable

 * `Parsed_Docs` contains the Parsed Documents in `.md` format.<br>
 * Run the `extractor.ipynb` by replacing GROQ API Key and file paths file to save the extracted paper dataframe.<br>